Downs View Infant School Annual Governance Statement

 - Governors have monitored the school during numerous focused visits to the school and provided feedback reports to all governors.

-- Governors have all been updating their knowledge, understanding and competence with regard to changed safeguarding and anti-radicalisation statutory requirements.
+- Governors have updating their knowledge, understanding and competence with regard to changed safeguarding and anti-radicalisation statutory requirements.

-- Several members of the governing body have been trained in financial management to ensure that the budget is managed effectively.
+- Several members of the governing Board have been trained in financial management to ensure that the budget is managed effectively.

-- To closely monitor areas for improvement identified in the School Plan
+- To continue to closely monitor areas for improvement identified in the School Plan

 - Increased understanding of national processes for assessment of progress and attainment